 It is just as important to have those involved in a critical work situation take time to assess whether the actions taken were effective and, if not, what should be done differently in the future.

-I’ve always thought that it made sense to debrief a learning activity or management situation by asking these three questions:
+I’ve always asked three questions to debrief a learning activity or management situation:

 - What went well?

 - What didn’t go well, and why not?

 However, I’ve learned about an “After Action Review” that also uses three questions for debriefing purposes: